pawello2222/WidgetExamples/README.md

 # WidgetExamples

-A demo project presenting various types of Widgets created with SwiftUI and WidgetKit.
+A demo project showcasing different types of Widgets created with SwiftUI and WidgetKit.

 # Contents